greenelab/deep-review/all-sections.md

 such computational approach existed, LADA was actually identified by Groop et al. [@ws1zvGoZ].

-To be clear, the recapitulation of existing disease categories should not be regarded as a gold-standard for deep learning outputs.
+One should not regard recapitulation of existing disease categories as a gold-standard for deep learning results.
 Instead, a meaningful contribution to patient categorization would be to identify new shared mechanisms that would otherwise be obscured due to ad hoc historical definitions of disease.
 Perhaps deep neural networks, by reevaluating data without the